arunpraba/reactjs.org/src/content/learn/index.md

 ## Displaying data {/*displaying-data*/}

-JSX lets you put markup into JavaScript.
+JSX enables you put markup into JavaScript.
 Curly braces let you "escape back" into JavaScript so that you can embed some variable from your code and display it to the user.
 For example, this will display `user.name`:

 ```js {3}
 return (